snorlon/cpe400/README.md

-        The default for SEED is a random seed based on the current time The default for CYCLELIMIT is 0, which means it will run infinitely The default for OUTPUTLEVEL is 0, which will show everything 1 shows all but the master-slave-specific information, effectively showing the passage of messages between devices
+        The default for SEED is a random seed based on the current time The default for CYCLELIMIT is 0, which means it will run infinitely The default for OUTPUTLEVEL is 0, which will show everything 1 shows less host-slave info, only when messages are moved through a slave 2 shows all but the master-slave-specific information, effectively showing the passage of messages between devices

     An example:
         ./Project 25 5 125923 1000